jindrichmynarz/dissertation/parts/linked_data.md

 3. When someone looks up a IRI, provide useful information, using the standards (RDF, SPARQL).
 4. Include links to other IRIs, so that they can discover more things.

-Besides prescribing the way to identify resources the principles describe how to navigate linked data.
+Besides prescribing the way to identify resources, the principles describe how to navigate linked data.
 The principles invoke the mechanism of dereferencing, by which an HTTP request to a resource's IRI should return the resource's description in RDF.

 Linked data invokes several assumptions that have implications for its users.